 Use a Smart Thermostat

-If you’re running a central air conditioner, a smart thermostat – such as the Nest or Ecobee – can significantly lower utilities.
+If you’re running a central air conditioner, a smart thermostat – such as the Nest or Ecobee – can significantly lower utilities and save money.
 According to Global News, this can be by as much as 15%.